digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

   myFunction : Daml.Script.PartyIdHint -> Bool
   myFunction _ = True

-In this case, when changing SDK from 2.10.0 to 2.10.X, the typechecker will ignore the change of ``Daml.Script.PartyIdHint`` in ``myFunction``, because it is not in a serializable position.
-This means ``daml-script-lts`` can be kept even though when it is not a valid upgrade from one version to the next.
+In this case, when changing SDK from 2.10.0 to 2.10.X, the typechecker ignores the change to ``Daml.Script.PartyIdHint`` in ``myFunction``, because it is not in a serializable position.
+This means ``daml-script-lts`` can be kept even when it is not a valid upgrade from one version to the next.

 **Note:** We still recommend against depending on Daml Script for ledger-uploaded packages, even in this case with non-serializable positions.